 The Chase Sapphire Preferred semi-recently revamped its rewards structure, increasing the rewards rates for dining, travel and grocery spending, plus adding rewards for Lyft rides and streaming services.
 It’s also worth noting that the Sapphire Preferred points can be worth 25 percent more toward travel spend in the Chase Ultimate Rewards portal.
 Further, the card now offers a $50 annual hotel stay credit and an anniversary bonus (which gives you 10 percent of the points you earned for that year in the form of more Ultimate Rewards points).

 The Citi Premier Card features a higher rate of rewards for more common spending categories: 3X on restaurant, supermarket, gas station, hotel and air travel purchases.
 The welcome bonus of 80,000 ThankYou points after spending $4,000 on the card within the first three months of account opening has more value when you redeem them strategically.
-Normally, ThankYou points can be redeemed at a 1:1 value for non-travel options, but with the right Citi airline transfer partner, you could bump your bonus up to $1,360 (according to The Points Guy’s 1.7 cent point valuation).
+Normally, ThankYou points can be redeemed at a 1:1 value for non-travel options, but with the right Citi airline transfer partner, you could bump your bonus up to $1,520 (according to Bankrate’s latest point valuation of 1.9 cent).